WHAT IS ALPHA-1 ANTITRYPSIN?

 WHAT IS ALPHA-1 ANTITRYPSIN DEFICIENCY?

 Alpha-1 antitrypsin deficiency (Alpha-1) is a genetic condition which can cause lung, liver, and skin disease.
-It severely affects more than 15,000 people, with another 250,000 carriers also at risk on the island of Ireland.
+There are an estimated 3,000 people with severe Alpha-1 (ZZ) and 250,000 with moderate Alpha-1 (MZ) on the island of Ireland.
 Alpha-1 most often leads to chronic obstructive pulmonary disease (COPD) and people with Alpha-1 should avoid smoking at all costs.

 HOW DO I GET TESTED?

 Alpha-1 Foundation Ireland provides free testing for Alpha-1 as part of a national detection programme which is funded by the HSE.
 For more details ring 01-8093871 or email firstname.lastname@example.org.

 Alpha-1 Foundation Ireland was founded in 2001 and is based in the RCSI Education and Research Centre at Beaumont Hospital.
 We are dedicated to raising awareness, increasing diagnosis, promoting research, and improving the treatment of Alpha-1.
 Our vision is that every person with Alpha-1 in Ireland is diagnosed and receives specialist care and treatment in a timely fashion.

 Commissioned by the Alpha-1 Foundation Ireland in collaboration with COPD Support Ireland and funded by the Health Research Board, this educational film describes the genetic condition alpha-1 antitrypsin deficiency (or Alpha-1 for short).